jacobhyphenated/PokerServer/README.md

 Requests to the server are made using http request parameters.
 The response is properly formatted JSON.

-###Current Version: 0.2
+###Current Version: 0.3

+**New in Version 0.3**: UUID identifiers for player ID.
+The playerId API parameter is now a longer more unique string, making the id next to impossible to guess.

+Version 0.3 is backward compatible through 0.1.
+The catch is that the playerId is now a guaranteed String type, so any implementation that used an integer for playerId may no longer work.
+The type was never specified as an integer in the previous API specifications, but an integer would have worked in previous versions; only String will work moving forward.

-New in Version 0.2: JSONP.
+**New in Version 0.2**: JSONP.
 Simply add a parameter named callback to the query, with the value of the javascript function.

 ```http://your-url.com/ping?callback=test``` Results in ```test({"success":true"});```